nadiiamaltseva/docker-simianarmy/README.md

-# The Simian Army - Docker Edition
+# Chaos Monkey - Docker Edition

 This project provides a highly configurable Docker image of the Simian Army as a sound basis for automating [chaos experiments](https://medium.com/production-ready/chaos-engineering-101-1103059fae44).